aristanetworks/atd-public/labguides/source/media-STP.SVI.rst

       If all the SVI and STP settings have been completed correctly you should be able to ping the remote host as well as the SVI interface itself configured on **Spine 1** which is also the root bridge for this topology.

-4. Test your knowledge:
+ .. admonition:: Test your knowledge:

-  - when you are verifying the spanning-tree topology from **Leaf 4**, what are some of the reasons for the root bridge selection?
+    When you are verifying the spanning-tree topology from **Leaf 4**, what are some of the reasons for the root bridge selection?

 **LAB COMPLETE!**

+.. admonition:: Helpful Commands:

-5. During the lab you can use the different commands to verify connectivity and behaviour for validation and troubleshooting purposes:
+    During the lab you can use the different commands to verify connectivity and behaviour for validation and troubleshooting purposes:

    - show vlan
    - show interfaces trunk